Medical Education Bulletin

 Abstract

-Results: The students were aged 15 to 19 (average: 17.0±0.914 years), with 12 males (16.2%) and 62 females (83.8%).
+Results: The students were aged 15 to 19 (mean: 17.0 ± 0.914 years), with 12 males (16.2%) and 62 females (83.8%).
 Most students were from outside the municipality (n=57, 77%).
 Of the total participants, 68 (93.1%) students were in grades 5 and 6.
 They were well-motivated to attend.
-Male students were more professionally motivated than females (4.75±0.178 vs. 4.46±0.096, P=0.004) and paid more attention to economic, social, and environmental aspects (3.88±0.598 vs. 3.79±0.636, P=0.003).
-No significant difference was observed in the personal aspect (4.17±0.419 vs. 4.07±0.305, P=0.675), and curriculum and institution aspects (4.70±0.084 vs. 4.43±0.102, P=0.841) between the two sexes.
+Male students were more professionally motivated than females (4.75 ± 0.178 vs. 4.46 ± 0.096, P=0.004) and paid more attention to economic, social, and environmental aspects (3.88 ± 0.598 vs. 3.79 ± 0.636, P=0.003).
+No significant differences were observed in the personal aspect (4.17 ± 0.419 vs. 4.07 ± 0.305, P=0.675) or curriculum and institution aspects (4.70 ± 0.084 vs. 4.43 ± 0.102, P=0.841) between the sexes.

 Keywords